Aakash6177/Coffee_Bae_Project/README.md

 # Coffee_Bae_Project
-It is a basic implentaion of bootsrap refrenceing of navbar and Jumbotron.
+It is a basic implementation of bootstrap referencing of navbar and Jumbotron.